0xFableOrg/xchain/pages/analysis-thoughts.md

 ZK proofs and light client proofs of consensus are feasible, but have limited scope: only fairly simple system (e.g. Tendermint) can be supported.
 A PoS system like Ethereum's is too expensive and requires keeping a lot of state.
-There is still no implement zk-proving system for Ethereum PoS.
+There is still no implemented zk-proving system for Ethereum PoS.
 Rollups have no consensus, so this option isn't available to them either.

 Sharding / enshrined rollups techniques could be used to enable effective proofs of consensus for